LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/candidateQuiz.rst

    * Example URL ``https://repl.it/@your-username/candidate-tester``

 2. Go to the Canvas assignment page and click Submit Assignment
-3. Paste in the URL into the Website URL input
+3. Paste the URL into the Website URL input
 4. Click Submit Assignment again
 5. Notify your TA that your assignment is ready to be graded